I've begun asking politicians about their plans. Results will be listed below.

 The broader issue is conflict of interest arising from association of a retailer of services with a wholesaler of such services and/or an owner of relevant infrastructure.
 One obvious remedy is legislation against such associations.

-their retail arms would be to open up the retail sector.
-Deprived of
+retail arms would be to open up the retail sector.
+Deprived of in-house

-in-house retailers, wholesalers and infrastructure providers would have
+retailers, wholesalers and infrastructure providers would have little

-little option but to provide product to any retailer.
-Sadly, history
+option but to provide product to any retailer.
+Sadly, history has shown

-has shown that it would probably be necessary to legislate that this be
+that it would probably be necessary to legislate that this be done on fair

-done on fair & equitable terms.
-It would also open avenues for
+& equitable terms.
+It would also open avenues for resuming public

 Optical fibre will evidently serve for at least a century.
 We therefore need to plan on that time-scale.
 Clearly, the Telecommunications Commission will need statutory protections from the short-term opportunism characteristic of Australian politics in the 21st Century.